ddvniele/Sssymbols/README.md

 these features are still a work-in-progress and they're not in the actual latest release yet.

 ## Changelog
+- v1.2.2 - Aug 30, 2024
+  - big changes are in the air, stay tuned! but for now, only a small fix:
+    - fixed a bug where new updates from v1.2 and v1.2.1 wouldn't show on symbols searched with the search bar
 - v1.2.1 - Aug 27, 2024
   - fixed bugs, such as:
     - "Copied!" text would never go away